leomotors/Mini-Vector-Calculator/README.md

-# What's new in latest version

-  Added Thai Language

-## TUProject501 : Vector Calculator
+# Mini Vector Calculator

+  This program can do simple Vector Calculation

+## History

-Used to be Project for Triam Udom Suksa School
+  Been a Project for Triam Udom Suksa School

-Subject: การเขียนโปรแกรม 1 (ง30221), Teacher Wichai
+  In Subject: การเขียนโปรแกรม 1 (ง30221), Presented to Teacher Wichai

-Now, developed further.
+  Presented Version : v1.3.0

+  Have been developed further, being Version 2.

+  and now Version 3, ready to exclusively deliver to Teacher Wichai again.

-## Program's Abilities
+## Program's Features and Limitation

+Features

+* Add Vectors

+* Multiply Vector with scalar and vector

+* Dot Product, Cross Product

-  This program can do Simple Vector Calculating including Add, Multiply with scalar, Dot product, Cross product, Project a vector on another, Find size, Find area of parrallelogram corresponding to two vectors.
+* Project a vector on another

+* Find area of parrallelogram under two vectors.

+* Import and Export Vector Data

 ## Version

   Presented Version: v1.3.0

-  Current Release: v2.4.1
+  Current Release: v3.0-pre2

 ## Credits

-### Initial Developments : Project presenting to Wichai
+### Initial Developments : Project presenting to T. Wichai in semester 1 (till V1.3)

   総制作・Supervisor・Mentor : @Leomotors

-  Helper programmer : Kaimook , Oui
+  Sub-Programmer : Kaimook , Oui

   Speaker : Every person in the group except Mentor (@Leomotors)

-### Further Developments : V2
+### Further Developments : Version 2 & 3

-  Thanks to @Teproanyx for helping me 🙂
+  Thank you @Teproanyx for helping me 🙂

+  This program used Safe Input from @Teproanyx

 ## Program Version History